 And be aware that municipalities create budgets differently.
 Some will put all capital projects in one budget group, while others might put water capital projects in the water department, building capital projects under facilities, etc.

 Three Ways to Avoid CIP Burnout

-The task of gathering and reviewing CIPs can be time-consuming and tiring.
-Stephanie offers some suggestions for collecting and analyzing data:
+The task of gathering and reviewing CIPs can be time consuming and tiring.
+Here are some suggestions for collecting and analyzing data:

-Clear your calendar – block out chunks of time to gather and review the documents.
-Break up your time and allow breaks between reviews so you don’t miss important information because you’re mentally exhausted.
-It is important to delegate and train junior staff but make sure the people you engage understand what to look for so important information is not missed.
+- Clear your calendar: Block out chunks of time to gather and review the documents.
+Break up your time and allow breaks between reviews so you don’t miss important information.
+Delegate and train junior staff, but make sure they understand what to look for so the needed information is not missed.

-Share the workload - ask competent marketers from non-competing firms if they’re interested in sharing the work.
+- Share the workload: Ask competent marketers from non-competing firms if they’re interested in sharing the work.
 Split up the CIP gathering and share information with each other.
-An architectural firm would likely be very happy if a civil or mechanical subconsultant offered to help in researching upcoming projects.
-Or an electrical and a structural could team up to identify upcoming engineering projects in the area.
+An architectural firm would likely be very happy, for instance, if a civil or mechanical subconsultant offered to help in researching upcoming projects.

 Identify Potential Projects

 While the work may not be fun, it is important.
-When technical staff responsibilities are stretched, a marketer can perform research that can be invaluable in helping your firm accomplish its goals.
+When technical staff responsibilities are stretched, a marketer can perform invaluable research that helps your firm accomplish its goals.
 By basing your strategic and marketing plans on data, you can achieve a competitive edge by positioning your firm for profitable work.